In Depth Baby Product Reviews Led by a Pediatrician

 Should You Buy the BabyZen Yoyo2?

 The Yoyo2 is a quality stroller that is easy to push and has a small fold.
 We like the design, the folding mechanism/process, and the super soft webbing on the harness.
 If you want a petite stroller with quality materials and price is no object, you might like the Babyzen.
-However, while it is high-ranking and we like this stroller, it pales somewhat compared to others that score higher and cost the same or slightly lower, with prices close to half that of the Yoyo2.
+However, while it ranks higher than most and we like this stroller, it pales somewhat compared to others that score higher and cost the same or slightly lower, with prices close to half that of the Yoyo2.
 So, while we think you'll like it, we think there are others we'd choose over this one, especially if you want better storage or comfier features for kids.

 What Other Travel Strollers Should You Consider?